darcymeyer/command-line-todo-list/README.md

   move    Move an item up or down the list: `todo move 4 up` remove  Remove an item by number: `todo remove 5`
 ```

+## Installation

+Prerequesite: python3

+1. Download `todo.py`
+2. Place it on your path
+   * Optionally, rename it to `todo`
+3. Make it executable
+4. Run `todo.py init`
+   * Or `todo init` if you have renamed the file